fastats/fastats/CONTRIBUTING.md

 We tend to follow [PEP8][pep8] for Python code style, with a few exceptions:

-- all `.py` files should begin with a blank line (blame @dwillmer for this)
+- All `.py` files should begin with a blank line (blame @dwillmer for this).
-- one-letter and upper-case variable names might be acceptable where they make sense, especially in linear algebra functions dealing with matrices
+- One-letter and upper-case variable names might be acceptable where they make sense, especially in linear algebra functions dealing with matrices.

 ### Before submitting your code for PR:

-- Make sure all your `.py` files always end with a blank line (this is good practice, also for other file formats)
+- Make sure all your `.py` files always end with a blank line (this is good practice, also for other file formats).
-- Make sure your source files are `UTF-8` encoded
+- Make sure your source files are `UTF-8` encoded.
-- Make sure you have tests (test coverage is automatically enforced on every PR)
+- Make sure you have tests (test coverage is automatically enforced on every PR).

 #### Tests

-- Doctests should be minimal, and serve as API docs for the most common use cases
+- Doctests should be minimal, and serve as API docs for the most common use cases.
   - For doctests, you should place this at the bottom of your module:

   ```python